dvizzini/baseball/README.md

 The idea being that the quality of pitches faced by all batter's is roughly equivalent throughout a half-inning, so that good performance in the face of weak pitching should count less than good performance in the face of strong pitching.
 Limitations to this approach are discussed below.

-Note that only batter's with at least 100 atbats are tabulated.
+Note that only batters with at least 100 atbats are tabulated.

 Running the algorithm
 ---------------------